 · Teaching English as a Second Language (TESL)

 · Computational fields related to language and speech technology

 In surveys of students who have received B.A. degrees in Linguistics, the Department found that its students consider Linguistics to be a valuable background in many other fields where linguistic skills have a much less direct application.
 Examples include:

 · International business fields (import/export, foreign business consulting)

 · Specific areas of legal practice (Immigration Law, International Business)

 · Writing and editing

-And, of course, there are academic careers in Linguistics itself.
-Every year several students who get a BA in Linguistics decide to go on to graduate study of Linguistics.
-UCLA BA students have been very successful in getting into highly ranked graduate programs, usually with fellowship support.
-Though academic positions for Linguistics PhD students are limited in number, Linguistics is a relative new and growing field in US universities, making the job search slightly less traumatic than for other “liberal arts” fields.
+Of course, students also pursue academic careers in linguistics.
+Every year, several students who earn their B.A. in Linguistics decide to continue their studies in Linguistics.
+UCLA Linguistics majors have been very successful in getting into highly-ranked graduate programs, usually with fellowship support.
+Though academic positions for Linguistics PhD students are limited in number, Linguistics is a relatively new and growing field in US universities.